Woman cheated of S$31,500 in fake police website scam

 The victim then received a call from another person who directed her to a webpage that resembled the SPF’s website to key in her bank account details.

-The caller then told the victim to provide her One-time Pin (OTP) code over the phone.
+The caller then told the victim to provide her one-time password (OTP) over the phone.
 The woman only found out that a large sum of money was transferred out of her bank account after receiving a call from the bank advising her to lodge a police report.

 The police said in their advisory that the website is a phishing site in disguise, designed to extract personal information and banking details of victims, resulting in "extensive monetary losses in most reported cases".